pystander/pystander/README.md

 - 🔎 Self-motivated learner with an inquisitive mind
 - 🤖 Interested in AI/ML stuff, especially DNN and NLP
 - 🎮 Probably an "old-school" gamer
+- 🏆 Recently joining contests on LeetCode, Codeforces, and AtCoder

 </br>